 He went on to say that if the person IS given a second chance, that he was confident that with help, that person can solve the problem and move on.

 So, given that, he reiterated the message that he felt that the right thing to do was to assist, when possible, to help stop someone from committing suicide.

 Later in life I realized that without saying it, he was also sending a message to all of us in the classroom telling us not to commit suicide, and why.
-And considering that high school and college students tend to have a higher suicide rate (at least at the time I took the class); his lesson quite possibly could have been priceless.
+And considering that high school and college students tend to have a higher suicide rate; his lesson quite possibly could have been priceless.
 And just maybe his message of stopping suicide could instill the thought that maybe someone should not take someone else's life.

 Other classroom topics

 In a later class he asked us: